Bridging Perception and Planning: Towards End-to-End Planning for Signal Temporal Logic Tasks: Conclusion

 \section{Conclusion}

 In this work, we presented, to the best of our knowledge, the first end-to-end model \textbf{S-MSP} for STL-specified robotic control, mapping synchronized sensory inputs and symbolic specifications directly to feasible trajectories.
 A structure-aware sparse Mixture-of-Experts exploits STL compositionality and temporal scope, yielding faster convergence and high satisfaction and feasibility at low latency.
 For deployability, we augment the policy with a runtime repair layer that invokes an RRT-style local replanner to modify only violating subsegments while respecting dynamics and obstacles.
+The experimental results validate the effectiveness and robustness of the proposed approach.

-For training efficiency, the present work focus on STL fragments without nested temporal operators.
-In future work, we plan to address the challenge of nested operators within our framework.
-Additionally, we aim to integrate the policy with reinforcement learning for preference alignment and adaptive refinement under distributional shifts, enhancing robustness during deployment.
+In this work, we restrict attention to STL fragments without nested temporal operators.
+Future work will extend the framework to nested operators and incorporate reinforcement learning for preference alignment and adaptation under distributional shifts to improve deployment robustness.